agravier/agravier.github.io/etc/notes/ci1-coursera/notes01.md

 * Volume: number of shares traded that day
 * Adj Close: Adjusted close (something about dividends)

 We need to look at adjusted close values to calculate daily returns (the first day's daily return is 0).
-From there, calculate the avgerage daily return, its stdev, and Sharpe ratio like above.
+From there, calculate the avgrage daily return, its stdev, and Sharpe ratio like above.

 ## The mechanics of the markets